rniggebrugge/Compendium-Prototype/README.md

 functionality, in other words: the browser does not depend on an external server to generate the form.
 This ensures that the confidential information never leaves the client computer.

+####Adding instruments

+In order to add new instruments, two important files are needed, the **.form** and the **.label** files.
+The combination of these two files describes the form, structure and content.
+I will take the example of the EAW.

+**EAW.form**

+This file describes what are the entry fields of the form (text fields, date fields, nummeric fields, drop down fields, etc.), these fields are given a unique name which is referred to in the label-file.
+In this file also the order of fields is determined and whether or not they represent mandatory information.
+Also tabs can be defined, enabling us the spread the fields over substantially connected fields.

+Also dependency information is added in this file, for example some fields should only be available based on the selection of other fields.
+Other information in this file include the need for translations (does the content of the field need to be translated for the actual request?), should it be included in the final request.

+Also the layout of the coverpage is described in this file.
+The result is a rather complicated .json file, that gives great flexibility in the laying out of the form, at the expense of high complexity.

+**EAW.label**

+Most fields that are included in the **EAW.form** file have been given names that are referred to from the **EAW.label** file.
+For each named field it is possible to add the associated labels in the EU languages.

 ####Files

 A short description of the files used in this project.
 Being a prototype, not everything is fully worked out.